jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 Advanced Container Build with Pytorch
 =====================================

-The following tutorial walks through the steps for building a container to run the BERT classifier python script that is used in Erik’s containers tutorial.
+In this tutorial, we will build off content from TACCs container tutorial by detailing how to build the GPU enabled container for a BERT classifier python script.
+This tutorial is specifically an extension of `TACCs GPU aware containers tutorial <https://containers-at-tacc.readthedocs.io/en/latest/singularity/03.mpi_and_gpus.html#building-a-gpu-aware-container>`_.

 Outline
 ~~~~~~~